 - Next, into a separate bowl, add the eggs, sugar and vanilla extract.
 Stir to combine the ingredients.

-- Once the chocolate mixture is approximately body temperature pour the egg mixture in and stir constantly until the mixture is combined.
+- As soon as the chocolate mixture is cooled to body temperature pour the egg mixture in and stir constantly until the mixture is combined.

 - Sieve the flour and bicarbonate of soda on to the combined mix.
 Now add the chopped, roasted hazelnuts.